 Another problem a business entity might face, regardless of S Corp status, is debt service.

 In a perfect world, if you had a $10,000 K-1, hopefully you received close to $10,000 in cash.
 But growing businesses might be re-investing all their cash back into the business and if a business has high debt service, taxable income might be present without cash.
 For example, your business made a $65,000 loan payment.
 Perhaps $60,000 of this was principal payment since the loan is near the end of its term, and the remainder was interest.

-If the business has $100,000 in earnings before accounting for debt service it will only have $35,000 in cash but have $95,000 in taxable income.
+If the business has $100,000 in net ordinary business income after expenses and deductions but before accounting for debt service, it will only have $35,000 in cash but have $95,000 in taxable income.
 This in itself is not bad, but the business might not be throwing off enough discretionary cash flow for the owners.
 Huh?
 Example time.

 |Net Business Income||100,000|

 The tax rate above of 30% is high and is artificially inflated to illustrate the point.
 In this example you have $35,000 in cash available for a shareholder distribution, and $28,500 will be eaten up on your individual tax return for taxes leaving $6,500 for happy meals and taco Tuesdays.